danielmasur/Notes/Elite.md

 - Workers of HIP 67882 Democrats
 - Chakpa Purple Travel Exchange

-After leaving Chargaff Installation
+After leaving Chargaff Installation go to Williams Dock and get the same missions

-Go to:

-Williams Dock

-Do the same thing with the mission board.
-Remember to watch the clock at the top right (if you have it on) for the 10 minute marker -  means there are new missions, so if you're 2 minutes away from a 10 minute point, just wait and grab the new missions the board refreshed.

 After that, go to: